-In 2014 BAN received a major grant by the Body Shop Foundation allowing BAN to launch the e-Trash Transparency Project3, which was at this time, the largest deployment of GPS trackers to monitor electronic waste trade in history.
-Central to the project, as suggested by its name, is the belief that the public has a right to know how its hazardous waste is being managed and that all recyclers, manufacturers, and enterprises should not fail to make that information public.
-Just as we precisely know where our sewage goes, and which landfills our municipality uses, the public should have the right to know how their hazardous e-waste is being handled.
-In total BAN deployed 205 trackers in the US with a significant volume of the tracked waste moving directly to Hong Kong, New Territories.
-40% of the tracker enabled devices delivered to recyclers ended up overseas.
-Visits to the end-points revealed that no longer were these sites smuggling but rather were involved in dirty dismantling.
-All of these discoveries and data were made available in the publication of two major reports, "Disconnect: Goodwill and Dell Exporting the Public's E-waste to Developing Countries"4, "Scam Recycling. e-Dumping on Asia by US Recyclers.5" and two updates.
+In 2014 BAN received a major grant by the Body Shop Foundation allowing BAN to launch the e-Trash Transparency Project3, which was at this time the largest deployment of GPS trackers to monitor electronic waste trade in history.
+Central to the project, as suggested by its name, is the belief that the public has a right to know how its hazardous waste is being managed, and that all recyclers, manufacturers, and enterprises should not fail to make that information public.
+Just as we precisely know where our sewage goes, and which landfills our municipality uses, the public has the right to know how their hazardous ewaste is being handled.
+In total BAN deployed 205 trackers in the US, with a significant volume of the tracked waste moving directly to Hong Kong's New Territories.
+40% of the tracker-enabled devices delivered to recyclers ended up overseas.
+Visits to the endpoints revealed that these sites were no longer smuggling, but rather were involved in dirty dismantling.
+All of these discoveries and data were made available in the publication of two major reports, "Disconnect: Goodwill and Dell Exporting the Public's E-waste to Developing Countries."4 and "Scam Recycling. e-Dumping on Asia by US Recyclers5" and two updates.

 The project resulted in a significant discovery, which could only have been understood by the use of GPS trackers.
-We learned by visiting the tracker end-points with follow-up site visits to the reported latitude and longitude coordinates, that the former smuggling depots of old, were now the new locations for the informal dismantling that used to take place in Guiyu.
+We learned, by visiting the tracker endpoints, that the former smuggling depots of old were now the new locations for the informal dismantling that used to take place in Guiyu.
 It seemed that the enforcement actions initiated by Mainland China on their border had resulted in a serious impact on Hong Kong.
-Guiyu had passed the mantle for dirty recycling and dismantling on to New Territories, Hong Kong.
+Guiyu had passed the mantle for dirty recycling and dismantling on to the New Territories region in Hong Kong.